-Fosters an environment for productivity
+- Fosters an environment for productivity

 Thermal comfort should be given in any workplace and is actually required by law.
 However, in reality, a great number of uncomfortable employees waste collectively 2% of office hours a day each day are wasted as a result of poor temperature control at work, costing the economy some £13 billion a year.
 An efficient heat pump can maintain a steady temperature, reducing your energy bills, and increasing workforce productivity.

-Helps you stay compliant and gain government support
+- Helps you stay compliant and gain government support

 Heat pumps are the standard for many developed countries like Sweden, Switzerland, Canada, and the United States.
 In an effort to bring the UK up to standard, the government offers several programmes to encourage the use of these energy-saving systems.
 For instance, the Renewable Heat Initiative offers financial support to owners of heat pumps.

-Prevents costly replacements
+- Prevents costly replacements

 Heat pumps are highly custom systems.
-There’s no one out-of-the-box solution, which makes self-installation incredibly difficult, it not impossible.
+There’s no one out-of-the-box solution, which makes self-installation incredibly difficult, if not impossible.
 If you’re installing a geothermal pump system, you have to consider space, soil conditions, and type of pipes that will suit the geography of the site.
 For air source units, you have to factor in a building’s existing network of vents, as well where to best place the pump to minimise exposure.
 Amateur installers may miss these factors, leading to installing pumps poorly fit for your needs.

 There are some minor fixes that someone savvy with home repairs can do.
 Changing filters for air source heat pumps is typically a matter of swapping them out.
 You can also dust around the unit to minimise the build-up inside of the system.